ComputeCanada/molmodsim-vmd-visualization/_episodes/03-VMD_commands.md

 ---
-title: "A first look at the VMD command-line interface"
+title: "A first look at the command-line interface"
 teaching: 20
 exercises: 0
 questions: